armory/documentation/_release_notes/armoryspinnaker_v2.3.0.md

 ## Known Issues
-There's currently no known issues with this release.
+The following known issues exist in this release.
+- Fiat service accounts are not used properly by Dinghy
+- Enabling SSL Termination at Deck results in Deck failing to start

+Please upgrade to Armory Spinnaker 2.3.4

 ## Highlighted Updates
 ### Armory